Passionate About Great Visitor Experiences

 Key Partnerships

-In 2015, the Irish government announced it would provide €7.5 million for the development of Johnstown Castle.
+In 2015, the Irish government announced it would provide €7.5 million for conservation and development at Johnstown Castle including a new visitor centre.
 Funding of €5 million was made available through the Department of Agriculture, Food and the Marine, and €2.5 million was provided by Fáilte Ireland, Ireland’s National Tourism Authority.

 A New Visitor Experience at Johnstown Castle

-Careful conservation work was accompanied by the development of a new visitor centre, a new lower Lake Walk, and a woodland play area, and access was improved with new parking and entrance arrangements.
-And, in spring 2019, Johnstown Castle opened to the public for guided tours.
+Careful conservation work was accompanied by the development of a new visitor centre, a new lower lake walk, and a woodland play area.
+Access was improved with new parking and entrance arrangements.
+In spring 2019, Johnstown Castle opened to the public for guided tours for the first time.

 Three Wonderful Experiences Await You!